 Three of Extended Care Consulting’s campuses offer specialized memory care and provide service from certified dementia practitioners.
 The walk proved to be something of a gathering for organizations dedicated to serving groups likely to be impacted by Alzheimer’s or other dementias.
 Petty praised the work of groups like ComForCare Home Care, who help seniors and disabled individuals live comfortably in their homes.

-“1 in 3 people gets Alzheimer’s and dementia, it’s a huge epidemic now,” said Mary Costello, a social worker and certified dementia practitioner at ComForCare.
+“One in three people gets Alzheimer’s and dementia, it’s a huge epidemic now,” said Mary Costello, a social worker and certified dementia practitioner at ComForCare.
 “We’re promoting and sponsoring events like this because we want this disease gone, for our future selves and children.
 They shouldn’t have to worry about this.”

-“We’ve been coming out for going on 10 years now, we have the ambulance follow the walkers through the course,” Sink said.
+“We’ve been coming out for going on 10 years now.
+We have the ambulance follow the walkers through the course,” said Sherry Sink, part of Superior’s business development.
 “Personally, we have family touched by Alzheimer’s and dementia, so it’s dear to our hearts and we want to be a part of this.
 Though ideally we’d have some sunshine!”

-Despite the rain pouring down around them and a chill breeze sweeping through the shelter the crowd gathered under, spirits were high.
+Despite the rain pouring down around them and a chilly breeze sweeping through the shelter spirits were high.
 Participants laughed, traded stories, and took part in a number of raffles for things like White Sox tickets and gift cards to Four Winds Casino.
 Organizers from Alzheimer’s & Dementia Services of Northern Indiana were ecstatic to see a good turnout despite the wild weather.

 To learn more about Extended Care Consulting and the many campuses they run, visit extendedcarellc.com/home/.
 For more information about Alzheimer’s & Dementia Services of Northern Indiana, go to www.alzni.org.